gpstar81/GPStar-proton-pack/PACK.md

 	- These are jumper wires to provide power or ground connections to a specific row of connections on the board.
 They do not indicate a specific space to make the connection.
 Each letter should have a (+) or (-) designation to help identify it as +5V or Ground.

-		- Example #1: You see "A+" in space "+2" (Column "+", Row 2) on the breadboard and again on "A1" (Column "A", Row 1).
+		- Example #1: You see "Z+" in space "+1" (Column "+", Row 1) on the breadboard and again on "B1" (Column "B", Row 1).
 You need to connect a wire to these 2 points.
 In this case, the result is positive power on the "+" rail being delivered into all of row 1 for any connections in columns A through E.

-		- Example #2: In space "J1" you have a connection "B-" and you need to run a wire from "J1" to "-1" on the right side of the breadboard.
+		- Example #2: In space "-1" you have a connection "Y-" and you need to run a wire from "-1" to "F1" on the right side of the breadboard.
 This will deliver ground from the "-" rail to columns F through J on row 1.

 - **Components will be connected in multiple adjacent spaces.**